m15e/new-york-times-clone/README.md

 # New York Times Article Clone

-> A clone of the article page of the New York Times.
+> A clone of an article page of The New York Times.

 ![screenshot](assets/screenshot.png)

-This project demonstrates sample usage of CSS display methods, namely grid, flex and floats.
+This project demonstrates usage of CSS layout methods namely, CSS Grid, Flexbox and Floats.

 ## Built With